 The majority of the semi-natural habitats on the site will be lost as a result of the proposed development including extensive areas of improved grassland, marshy grassland and the ephemeral pond and ditch on site.
 The proposed development does incorporate a length of native screening planting down the western edge of the residential boundary and land to the west of the site has been identified as an area for a Sustainable Urban Drainage Scheme which the ecology report has identified will provide some compensation for the loss of some of the habitats on the site.
-However the landscaping plan does not reflect all of the recommendations made within the ecology report for enhancements (for example the use of a wetland meadow mix or marshy grassland species in the mix in the SuDS scheme and a hedgerow on the southern boundary).

 The site is within the allocations plan for housing (HS1/4) and while it is not specifically identified that net gain for biodiversity is required as part of the scheme, the general policy in the Local Plan (NE1: Biodiversity and Ecological Networks) states that "all development proposals should, as appropriate to their nature and scale, seek opportunities to maintain and actively enhance biodiversity in order to provide net gains where possible."
 This is in line with Policies in the NPPF which encourage biodiversity improvements as part of developments to secure measurable net gains for biodiversity.
 Whilst the on-site habitats may not be priority habitats, they do support priority species (confirmed breeding of lapwing and skylark for example) and will be providing a valuable resource for local wildlife.
-No DEFRA metric calculations have been submitted with this application and it is not clear that the biodiversity value has been maintained (i.e. no net loss) or any net gains provided within the current proposals.